Anzeige

 A Poster Award with prize money of €1,000 was presented yesterday at the end of this year’s DiMiMED.
 The winner was Taiwanese PhD candidate Chi-Jen Wu for her contribution entitled: ‘Timed Blue-Light Intervention Enhances Alertness and Reduces Clinical Errors in ICU Night-Shift Nurses’.
 The study presented shows that blue light helps night shift nurses to remain more alert, focused and less stressed.

-Chi-Jen Wu (left), PhD Candidate and director of the nursing department at the Armed Forces General Hospital in Kaohsiung, Taiwan, received the Poster Award from Tobias Ehlke, owner of CPM Verlag GmbH, at DiMiMED 2025.
+Chi-Jen Wu, doctoral candidate and director of the nursing department at the Armed Forces General Hospital in Kaohsiung, Taiwan, received the Poster Award from Tobias Ehlke, owner of CPM Verlag GmbH, at DiMiMED 2025.

 At this year’s DiMiMED, participants had the opportunity to present their own research work.
 Chi-Jen Wu from Taiwan took advantage of this opportunity and won the Poster Award and prize money of €1,000.